BengaLawal/DarkRoom_Booth2/README.md

 # DarkRoom_Booth2
 Work in progress

-The picture and Video buttons are the only buttons that currently works.
+The picture and video buttons are the only buttons that currently works.

 You are able to take a picture/video with the options of accepting, retaking, or canceling the picture.